 Tybee Island Activities and Overview

 Often referred to as Savannah’s beach, Tybee Island is about a thirty minute drive from downtown Savannah.
 Tybee Island is tiny, just a little over 3 square miles with an impressive 3 miles of sandy beaches.

 Tybee Island Light Station

 Visit Georgia’s oldest and tallest lighthouse located on the north end of the island.
-Full of history, Tybee Island Lighthouse is worth a stop even if you just climb the 178 steps to the observation deck 145 feet above.
+Full of history, Tybee Island Lighthouse is worth a stop just to climb the 178 steps to the observation deck.

 North Beach is just across the street from Tybee Island Light Station.
 Pay to park hourly in the gravel lot adjacent to North Beach.
 A boardwalk connects the parking lot to the beach and you’ll find the sand littered with shells.

 Near North Beach there are limited amenities, but North Beach Bar and Grill was a surprising treat.
 While views of the beach are obscured, the sauteed shrimp steeped in butter and cajun seasoning are worth a stop here.

 Tybee Island Marine Station

 The Tybee Island Marine Center has a self-guided tour and several marine animal exhibits.
 Unfortunately, the center has limited hours.
 Although sometimes difficult to incorporate it into your day at Tybee Island, it’s worth a stop if you have time.